Homebush Bay: Landmarks

 Bicentennial Park is located on the southern shore of the bay, and contains an area of rehabilitated mangrove wetland representative of the native state of the bay.

 Sydney Olympic Park is a 640 ha area to the south west of Homebush Bay (and within the former suburb of Homebush Bay) which was notable as the site of the 2000 Olympic Games.
 Since then, there has been much development in the area including office buildings and apartments in the centre of Sydney Olympic Park.
 Three completed residential developments in the area are Newington, The Waterfront and Mariners Cove.

 The Sydney Showground relocated from Moore Park in 1998, in preparation for the Olympic Games.
-The Sydney Showground provided Olympic venues along with Stadium Australia, Sydney Super Dome, Athletics Centre, Aquatic Centre, Tennis Centre, Hockey Stadium and multiple sports halls.
+The Sydney Showground provided Olympic venues along with Stadium Australia, Sydney SuperDome, Athletics Centre, Aquatic Centre, Tennis Centre, Hockey Stadium and multiple sports halls.

 On the eastern shore, within the suburb of Rhodes, lies the large Rhodes Waterside shopping centre.

 The Novotel Hotel features cafes, restaurants and bars with outdoor facilities that cater for special events held at Sydney Olympic Park.

 Bennelong Bridge, a bridge open to pedestrians, cyclists and buses but not to cars, crosses the bay near its mouth (between Rhodes on the east bank and Wentworth Point on the west bank).
 The bridge opened on 22 May 2016.
 Between 2014 and 2016, during construction, the low bridge was protected by a "maritime exclusion zone", meaning that watercraft was not able to enter or leave Homebush Bay.

 Transport

 Two stations on the Sydney Trains metropolitan passenger rail network sit near the shores of the bay.
 To the south-west, Olympic Park railway station was built to cater for large crowds to the precinct during the 2000 Sydney Olympics, and is especially heavily used for special events in the Olympic Park precinct.
 It is serviced by a shuttle connecting Olympic Park to Lidcombe railway station.
 On the eastern shore, Rhodes railway station is on the T9 Northern line.

 Sydney Ferries' Parramatta River ferry services run to the Sydney Olympic Park ferry wharf on the bay.
 Originally designed to service Sydney Olympic Park, the wharf now mainly serves the residents of Wentworth Point.
 Busways run a number of regular bus services to the area around the bay.
 There are also a number of Sydney Olympic Park bus routes for sporting events, concerts and other major events at the Sydney Olympic Park precinct such as the Sydney Royal Easter Show.

 A light rail line is planned to be constructed on the western shore of the bay, which will connect Olympic Park railway station with the centre of Parramatta, to the west.
-The line was initially planned to run alongside the parkland on the southern shore and connect with Strathfield railway station, but in the current plans the line will terminate at Sydney Olympic Park.
+The line was initially planned to run alongside the parkland on the southern shore and connect with Strathfield railway station, but in the current plans the line will terminate in nearby Lidcombe.